 “Don’t start the engine,” he gasped.
 “Please—”

-Vittoria reacted before the words finished.
+Vittoria reacted before his sentence ended.

 Phones rose instantly.